ballerina-platform/module-ballerinax-mssql/ballerina/Module.md

 ```
 #### Connection Pool Handling

-All Ballerina database modules share the same connection pooling concept and there are three possible scenarios for
+All database modules share the same connection pooling concept and there are three possible scenarios for
 connection pool handling.
 For its properties and possible values, see the [`sql:ConnectionPool`](https://docs.central.ballerina.io/ballerina/sql/latest/records/ConnectionPool).

-1. Global, shareable default connection pool
+1. Global, shareable, default connection pool

    If you do not provide the `poolOptions` field when creating the database client, a globally-shareable pool will be
    created for your database unless a connection pool matching with the properties you provided already exists.